The Endurance Athlete’s Guide to High Protein Snacks for Weight Loss

 Integrating High Protein Snacks Into Your Training

 Knowing what to eat is only half the battle.
-The real art is knowing when and why to use these high protein snacks for weight loss to enhance your performance.
-Your snack choices must be purposeful, woven into the fabric of your training schedule like a planned interval session.
+The real art is slotting snacks into your training plan with intent — like you would a track session.

 From Theory to Trackside Application

-Key Takeaway: Treat your snack timing with the same precision as your interval timing.
-A well-placed high-protein snack is the difference between a productive session and a struggle to the finish line.
+Key Takeaway: Treat your snack timing with the same precision as interval timing.
+A well-placed high-protein snack is the difference between a productive session and a slog.

 Mastering Your Macros